Reduction Of Carboxylic Acid With Lialh4

 Modern Applications in Drug Synthesis

 In modern organic synthesis, LiAlH4 continues to be a valuable reagent, particularly in the pharmaceutical industry.
 Many drugs and drug candidates contain alcohol moieties, and LiAlH4 reduction of carboxylic acid intermediates is often a key step in their synthesis.
-For example, in the synthesis of certain anti-inflammatory drugs, the reduction of a carboxylic acid group to an alcohol is essential for building the desired molecular structure.
+As an example, in the synthesis of certain anti-inflammatory drugs, the reduction of a carboxylic acid group to an alcohol is essential for building the desired molecular structure.

 Alternatives to LiAlH4